selinon/selinon/docs.source/faq.rst

 Can I simulate Selinon run without deploying huge infrastructure?
 *****************************************************************

 Yes, you can.
-Just use shipped simulator:
+Just use shipped executor:

 .. code-block:: console

-  selinonlib-cli simulate --nodes-definition nodes.yml --flow-definitions flow1.yml flow2.yml --help
+  selinon-cli execute --nodes-definition nodes.yml --flow-definitions flow1.yml flow2.yml --help

 This way you can also use Selinon to run your flows from a CLI.
 You can also explore prepared `containerized demo <http://github.com/selinon/demo>`_.

 I'm getting Python related errors!
 **********************************

 Check your Python version.
-Selinon and Selinonlib currently support only Pyhon3+ as Celery project is about to `drop Python2 support <http://docs.celeryproject.org/en/master/whatsnew-4.0.html#last-major-version-to-support-python-2>`_.
+Selinon currently support only Pyhon3+ as Celery project is about to `drop Python2 support <http://docs.celeryproject.org/en/master/whatsnew-4.0.html#last-major-version-to-support-python-2>`_.

 Should I replace Celery with Selinon?
 *************************************